Brijesh397/ILI9341-Display-Driver/README.md

 The Font Handler structure uses ASCII values to position each character.

 The lcdWriteChar Function iterrates over each bit of the character inside the font array and if the Bit is 1 then fills the pixel with desired color.
 Thus, displaying the whole character.

+I have used the Hardware Abstraction Layer created by me to implement the GPIO, SPI and other preipherals.